-The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable aDecember 29, 2019 and December 30, 2018 approximate their fair value due to the short-term maturities of these financial instruments.
+The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable at December 27, 2020 and December 29, 2019 approximate their fair value due to the short-term maturities of these financial instruments.
+These inputs are categorized as Level 1 inputs.

-Effective July 2018, the Company provides a certain group of eligible employees the ability to participate in the Company's nonqualified deferred compensation plan.
+The Company provides a certain group of eligible employees the ability to participate in the Company's nonqualified deferred compensation plan.
 This plan allows participants to defer up to 80% of their salary and up to 100% of their bonus, on pre-tax basis, and contribute such amounts to one or more investment funds held in a rabbi trust.
 We report the accounts of the rabbi trust in other assets and intangible assets, net, and the corresponding liability in other liabilities on our consolidated balance sheets.
 The investments are considered trading securities and are reported at fair value based on quoted market prices.
 The deferred compensation plan assets and liabilities are measured and recorded at their fair value on recurring basis.
 The inputs are recognized as Level 1 inputs.
 The realized and unrealized gains and losses on these investments, as well as the offsetting compensation expense, are recorded in general and administrative expense in the consolidated statements of income.
-At December 29, 2019, the Company had approximately \$0.4 million of deferred compensation plan assets and liabilities.
+At December 27, 2020, the Company had approximately \$0.8 million of deferred compensation plan assets and \$0.9 million of deferred plan liabilities.
+At December 29, 2019, the Company had approximately \$0.4 million of both deferred compensation plan assets and liabilities.